K-Line Electric Trains is a brand name of 'O' gauge and 'S' gauge model railway locomotives, rolling

 brand, competing with Lionel at the low end of the market.
 The dies mostly remained unchanged, with

-only the branding changing--for example, "Marxville" plastic buildings became "K-Lineville".
+only the branding changing--for example, "Marxville" plastic buildings became "K-LineVille".
 K-Line

 changed the couplers on the Marx-derived trains to make the cars compatible with Lionel,